 Do you have a pitch deck for your startup?

-But if you are an early stage startup (pre-seed, seed and even A), attracting your first venture capital investments, be 99% sure your current pitch deck sucks.
+But if you are an early-stage startup founder (pre-seed, seed and even series A), attracting your first venture capital investments, be 99% sure: your current pitch deck sucks.

 Every active investor reviews hundreds of startup pitch decks every month.
 And 9 out of 10 end up going into the trash.

-It is frustrating for me to see startup founders spending so many hours to make useless decks that no one will read till the end.
+It is frustrating for me to see startup founders spending so many hours making useless decks that no one will read till the end.

-And even more frustrating to see again and again that despite the limitless knowledge base on the internet teaching how to make a good pitch, entrepreneurs repeat the same mistakes, failing the chance to attract investors’ attention.
+And even more frustrating to see again and again that despite the limitless knowledge base on the internet teaching how to make a good pitch and what are the mist-haves in a perfect pitch deck, entrepreneurs repeat the same mistakes, failing chance to attract investors' attention and funding.

 On InnMind we collected the critical mistakes that we see in startup pitch decks too often.
 And combined them into a set of harmful advice for startup founders on how to make the worst pitch deck.
 Probably, learning from examples will help you better understand what exactly drives investors nuts and makes them say NO in the middle of your slides.

 >>> Sign in to get the ready-to-use pitch deck template! <<<